 When it comes to wellness programs, RGA’s research suggests that propositions are not one-size-fits-all.

 In many ways, these outcomes only reinforce our growing understanding of human psychology and motivation.
-The loss aversion and inertia principles in behavioral science predict that consumers would prefer a program with a lower penalty, because avoiding loss often outweighs the potential for gain in influencing choice, especially when a reward requires effort to adjust behavior.
+The loss aversion and inertia principles in behavioural science predict that consumers would prefer a program with a lower penalty, because avoiding loss often outweighs the potential for gain in influencing choice, especially when a reward requires effort to adjust behaviour.

-Many wellness program designs reinforce existing behaviors, such as exercising and eating well, and provide incentives for participants to adopt healthy habits for the longer term.
+Many wellness program designs reinforce existing behaviours, such as exercising and eating well, and provide incentives for participants to adopt healthy habits for the longer term.
 Indeed, healthier individuals tend to be more engaged in such programs.
 Such self-selection is also common with wellness and fitness smartphone apps.
-While some research suggests these apps can influence diet and exercise, apps that specifically integrate behavioral science techniques are more likely to be effective in engaging users and influencing longer term healthy behavioral change.
+While some research suggests these apps can influence diet and exercise, apps that specifically integrate behavioural science techniques are more likely to be effective in engaging users and influencing longer term healthy behavioural change.

 Buy Now, Pay Later?

 Beyond the fear of loss, participants in RGA’s study were driven by the anticipation of short-term gain.
 Immediate gratification through small wins proved more motivational than the promise of greater reward with a longer-term investment in time or money.
 Conversely, low-points, high-investment activities (in terms of both effort and money) appeared to sap motivation to participate.
 Consumers simply did not perceive the rewards to be commensurate with the risk of loss.